 The term “concurrent disorders” describes cases where a person has both a mental health disorder and a substance abuse issue.
-People dealing with a mental health disorder are substantially more likely to develop a substance abuse disorder, and the inverse is also true.
+People dealing with a mental health disorder are substantially more likely to develop a substance abuse disorder.
+The inverse is also true.

 Mental Health Disorders and Addiction